 Objective 2.2 To engage approved vendors to acquire transportation, lodging, meals and other on-site supplies needed.
 Description Assure the Association has resources for transportation, lodging, and meals during a deployment event.
-Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
-Participants Operations, Accounting, HR Action Plans Contacts car rental vendors to obtain enough vehicles for the deployment.
+Purpose • To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
+Participants Operations, Accounting, HR Action Plans Exhibits Claims Determines if Basecamp solutions are needed including lodging, meals, etc. Once decision on basecamp provided by ELT, the Business Continuity & Catastrophe Plan Analyst will contact RK EMS to activate the basecamp.
+Operations Contacts car rental vendors to obtain enough vehicles for the deployment.
 Ensures the Associations maintain insurance for drivers.
 Engages hotels and motels in the vicinity of the deployment site to determine availability.
 Communicates with Claims as to the availability of lodging in the affected area.
 Coordinates with Communications to send out information on lodging, transportation, and meals during the various phases of announcements prior to a storm.
+If a basecamp has been deployed, identify one single point of contact for the basecamp vendor.
 Ensures deployment sites are equipped with food and water Works with accounting to ensure all purchasing policies are adhered to.
-Claims Determines if Basecamp solutions are available including lodging, meals, etc. Engages the Association's Basecamp provider for deployment immediately after approval HR Maintains a list of deployment volunteers who are qualified to drive.
+HR Maintains a list of deployment volunteers who are qualified to drive.
 Maintains contract with contract labor vendor to help set up the deployment site.
 Works with legal to determine guidelines for vehicle use.
-Exhibits Additional Information The Associations' Purchasing Policy applies unless instructed otherwise by the General Manager.
+Additional Information The Associations' Purchasing Policy applies unless instructed otherwise by the General Manager.
+Compliance TWIA & RK Emergency Management Support - Memorandum of Understanding